tom-howard/ros/docs/com2009/la2/getting-started.md

 These instructions are taken from [this GitHub Docs page](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git).
 Instructions may vary if you are using other online code repositories (such as GitLab for instance), so check with your target provider.

-1. [Create a new repository on GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), but **DON'T** initialise the new repository with a README, license, or gitignore (you can do this later, it'll cause issues if you do it at this stage).
+1. [Create a new (**private**) repository on GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), but **DON'T** initialise the new repository with a README, license, or gitignore (you can do this later, it'll cause issues if you do it at this stage).

     <figure markdown>
       ![](https://docs.github.com/assets/cb-11427/images/help/repository/repo-create.png)